DarrenCCT/Capstone/README.md

-# 🧠 Prediction of Chess Moves using Supervised Machine Learning Models
+# 🧠 Prediction of Chess Moves using Supervised Machine Learning Models (UNFINISHED)

 ## 📌 Overview
 This project explores the use of supervised machine learning models to predict the next move in a chess game based on the current board state and move history.
 The goal is to assess how accurately various models can anticipate player decisions in structured, strategic gameplay like chess.

-> 🧾 **Note:** This project was developed as part of a postgraduate data science programme (MSc exit award: Postgraduate Diploma).
-The core functionality is complete, with fine-tuning and documentation ongoing.
+> 🧾 **Note:** This project was developed as part of a MSc data science programme (MSc exit award: Postgraduate Diploma).
+The basic core functionality is complete, with fine-tuning and documentation ongoing.
+This project was intended to be my capstone project.
+Should I return to complete my MSc, this project will likely be the basis.
+This is the work that I had completed towards to before I took the exit award.

 ## 🎯 Objectives
 - Preprocess and encode chess game data into a format suitable for ML models